-A good phone under Rs 15,000 isn't very difficult to find nowadays since there are plenty to choose from, but the options are limited when the budget is restricted under Rs 12,000.
-When you look for some good options, there are phones that were first launched at a higher price in early 2017, but are available at a cheaper price today.
+A good phone under Rs 15,000 isn't the most difficult to find nowadays since there are plenty to choose from, but the options under Rs 12,000 are very limited.
+When you look for some good options, there are phones that were first launched at a higher price in early 2017, but are available at cheaper rates today.
 A good example is the Moto G5 Plus or Honor 6X.

 To help you find the right phone for your budget, we have selected the best phones under Rs 12,000.
 The list contains phones that are old but still lead the segment and some of them have recently been launched at a lower price.

 - Don't need to worry about cost?
 Check out our best phone list